Emoghena/DataScience/README.md

 :bulb: D26: I did the Diamond practice project in Python with statsmodel and think I'm close to the recommended solution.
 Instead of $8,230,695.69 I got $8,223,038.24.
 Pretty close, that's 99.91% with a deviation of 0.09%.
 I will check for an possible error tomorrow and try to get closer.

+## Day 25 - 2021-01-04

+:bulb: Today I learned Bayes theorem and Laplace probability theory.
+Besides that, I did the example from Lesson 3-22 in python with statsmodel with exactly the same result as before in alteryx.
+I will post the Python sourcecode tomorrow in my github.

+## Day 24 - 2021-01-03

+:bulb: This was a day without coding.
+I read in my "Head First Statistics" book by O'reilly and learned about probabilities.

 ## Day 1 - 2020-12-11